sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 hashes do not allow you to access their keys through a dot notation; you *must* use square braces.

-We can also define an object with keys and values already in it:
+We can also define a hash with keys and values already in it:

 ```ruby
 nums = {